Aryan21-ops/Attendance-Management-Web-Application-main/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Install dependencies using npm install.
-4. Set up the MySQL database and update the configuration.
+4. Set up the MongoDB database and update the configuration.
 5. Run the application using npm start.

 Feel free to contribute, report issues, or provide feedback!
-We hope ATTENDIFY makes attendance management a breeze for you.
+We hope DocDash makes Document Tracking System a breeze for you.